 The COVID-19 Law Lab is a database of laws that countries have implemented in response to the pandemic.
 It includes state of emergency declarations, quarantine measures, disease surveillance, legal measures relating to mask-wearing, social distancing, and access to medication and vaccines, and will be expanded to include analysis, toolkit and other support materials for decision and policymakers.
 The Lab is a joint project of the World Health Organization (WHO), United Nations Development Programme (UNDP), the Joint United Nations Programme on HIV/AIDS (UNAIDS), the O’Neill Institute for National and Global Health Law and Georgetown University.
 The COVID-19 Law Lab provides an open-access database that governments, international organizations, practitioners, researchers, policymakers, civil society, and others can use to better understand and evaluate the COVID-19-related legal and policy environment within and across countries.

 As a contributor to the Law Lab, the Society for Democratic Rights is focusing its efforts on the laws and policies, available in the public domain, invoked by Countries in the South and South-East Asia region in response to COVID-19.
+SDR has contributed over 1600 legal and policy documents, across 13 countries in the region.

 Project lead: Kashish Aneja